roddhjav/pujol.io/content/research/_index.md

 ---
-title: Research project
+title: Phd Thesis subject
-description:
+description: A Story of metadata
-layout: page
+layout: simple
+tags:
+  - phd
 ---

 ## A Story of metadata